dashingsoft/pyarmor/docs/advanced.rst

         ...
     )

-PyArmor will change these lines.
-Before v5.9.6, it need to be patched by manual:
+PyArmor will append required options to these lines automatically.
+But before v5.9.6, it need to be patched by manual:

 * Add module ``pytransform`` to `hiddenimports`
 * Add extra path ``DISTPATH/obf/temp`` to `pathex` and `hookspath`